aadityaguptaa/aadityaguptaa/README.md

 **Talking about Personal Stuffs:**

 - 🛠 Currently working with Kotlin, Java, Firebase, Azure;
-- 👨🏻‍💻 I’m looking to collaborate on kick ass projects;
+- 👨🏻‍💻 I’m looking to collaborate on cool projects;
 - 💬 Ask me about anything, I am happy to help;
 <br/>
 <br/>